Ballet Quad Cities: History

-Before its insemination, Ballet Quad Cities was known as “Cassandra Manning Ballet Theatre,” under the direction of Susan Snider.
+Before its inception, Ballet Quad Cities was known as “Cassandra Manning Ballet Theatre,” under the direction of Susan Snider.
 Snider grew the arts in the Quad Cities before moving with her family to Des Moines, IA.
 At the time of its founding the company had one paid dancer.
 By 2010, the number of dancers who form the company grew to twelve dancers.
 The original artistic director was Johanne Jakhelln, who left the company in 2006 to return to her native Norway.

 In April 2010 the company performed for the first time in New York City at the Alvin Ailey Citigroup Theatre.
 The ballet’s choreographer, Deanna Carter, had been one of five choreographers to present their work at the annual Ballet Builders.

 Ballet Quad Cities began a collaboration with Orchestra Iowa starting in the 2012-2013 season.
 Two performances featuring the two artistic groups are held in both the Paramount Theatre in Cedar Rapids, Iowa, where Orchestra Iowa is based, and the Adler Theatre in Davenport, Iowa.
 The Adler is one of the ballet's primary venues.
 In 2021, BQC employs 1 male and 5 female dancers.